-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation committee, including the chairmen of the committees, as well as information on which members are independent members and which members have special qualifications.
-3.4.2.
-The Committee recommends that a majority of the members of a board committee be independent.
-X The majority of members of the Lundbeck Board committees are independent members in accordance with the cited definition in recommendation 3.2.1.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation The intention in 2019 is to expand the remuneration committee to three members and then again comply with the recommendation.
 3.4.3.
-The Committee recommends that the board of directors set up a formal audit committee composed such that the chairman of the board of directors is not chairman of the audit committee, and between them, the members should possess such expertise and experience as to provide an updated insight into and experience in the financial, accounting and audit aspects of companies whose shares are admitted to trading on a regulated market.
+The Committee recommends that the members of the board of directors set up an audit committee and that a chairman is appointed who is not the chairman of the board of directors.
 X Lundbeck has established an audit committee consisting of three board members.
-The chairman of the Board of Directors is not chairman of the audit committee.
-Lundbeck finds that the members of the audit committee between them have the necessary skills and experience to handle the tasks assigned to the committee.
+Only members of the Board of Directors are members of the audit committee and the chairman of the Board of Directors is not chairman of the audit committee.
 3.4.4.
-The Committee recommends that, prior to the approval of the annual report and other financial reports, the Х In case of significant changes in accounting policies or estimates, related party transactions or changes in uncertainties or risks, the company's audit committee will deal with the changes and notify the Board of
+The Committee recommends that, prior to the approval of the annual report and other financial reports, the audit committee monitor and report to the board of directors about: X In case of significant changes in accounting policies or estimates, related party transactions or changes in uncertainties or risks, the company's audit committee will deal with the changes and notify the Board of Directors. significant accounting policies, significant accounting estimates, related party transactions, and uncertainties and risks, including in relation to the outlook for the current year.

-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation audit committee monitors and reports to the board of directors about: significant accounting policies, significant accounting estimates, related party transactions, and uncertainties and risks, including in relation to the outlook for the current year.
-Directors.
-3.4.5.
-The Committee recommends that the audit committee: annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 3.4.5.
+The Committee recommends that the audit committee: annually assesses the need for an internal audit function and, in such a case, presents mandates and recommendations on selecting, appointing and removing the head of any internal audit function and on the budget of the internal audit function, ensure that if an internal audit has been established, a description of its functions is available and approved by the board of directors, ensure that if an internal audit has been established, adequate resources and competencies are allocated to carry out the work, and monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function.
 X The Board of Directors, together with the Audit Committee, assesses the need for an internal audit function.
-It has been determined that the tasks of assessing internal control systems and risk management systems are better carried out by the company's external auditor and other internal control functions in the company.
-Based on the work conducted by the external auditors and internal control functions, the Audit Committee reviews and assesses the internal control systems and the management's guidelines for such systems annually, and either recommends that the Board of Directors approve the systems or ensures that necessary improvements are implemented.
-Executive Management follows-up on conclusions and recommendations made in this respect.
+It has been determined that the tasks of assessing internal control systems and risk management systems are better carried out by the company's external auditor and other internal control functions in the company and, consequently, that no internal audit function is required Based on the work conducted by the external auditors and internal control functions, the Audit Committee reviews and assesses the internal control systems and the management's guidelines for such systems annually, and either recommends that the Board of Directors approves the systems or ensures that necessary improvements are implemented.
+Executive Management follows up on conclusions and recommendations made in this respect.
 The Audit Committee meets with the internal control functions at every Audit Committee meeting.